-Thursday, Friday, Saturday, and Sunday between 8 and 9 pm, Callejoneadas (mobile musical parties) begin in front of Teatro Juárez on Calle Sopeña, in the center of town at Jardín de la Unión.
-These quintessential, traditional tours are led by a group of student-minstrels, in full-out period costumes, who roam the narrowest streets of Guanajuato—the callejones—while strumming stringed instruments and singing folk songs, followed by groups of revelers.
+Most nights between 8 and 9 pm, callejoneadas (mobile musical parties) begin in front of Teatro Juárez, in the center of town at Jardín de la Unión.
+These quintessential, traditional tours are led by groups of student-minstrels called tunas.
+In full-out period costumes, they roam the narrow downtown streets while strumming stringed instruments and singing folk songs, followed by groups of revelers.
 For a fee, usually around 100 pesos, you can travel with the

 group while enjoying a beverage: sometimes wine, mezcal, or grape juice.
 You'll see young people selling tickets around the theater, note the different outfits, which set apart the dozens of groups.
 Before purchasing a ticket, ask about the type of drink served and the size of the group.
 It's easier to hear the commentary, jokes, and songs—which are in Spanish only—with a smaller group.
 Tours usually wind up at the Callejón del Beso, a street so narrow it's said that a kiss could be exchanged between secret lovers on an upper balcony.
 Bundle up on cold nights; the tours last a little over an hour.
 You’re less likely to find a callejoneada on Sunday and Monday nights, most likely, on the weekend.

 Jardín de la Unión, Guanajuato, 36000, Mexico